JenningsL/PointRCNN/README.md

 # PointRCNN
-Warning: This is **not** the official implementation of PointRCNN, and it is still in progress.
+This is **not** the official implementation of PointRCNN.
+We add an image segmentation network to improve recall of point cloud segmentation.
+The 2-stage network is frustum pointNet.
+Any pull request is appreciated.
 ## Introduction
 A 3D object detector that takes point cloud and RGB image(optional) as input.